redhat-sap/sap-workshops/AnsibleFest2020/README.md

   - Ansible Tower Password

-## How to run the demo/workshop
+## Running the lab

-The goal for this demo is to showcase how we can make SAP Solutions deployments easy and reliable using Ansible automation.
+The goal for this lab is to showcase how we can make SAP Solutions deployments easy and reliable using Ansible automation.
 To be able to demonstrate this, a Tower Workflow has been configured that will do the following:

 1. Enable all the required repositories to be able to deploy SAP software in RHEL
 2. Configure all the File Systems and mount points required while installing SAP HANA and SAP S/4HANA